 Payday Lenders Oppress the Poor

 Matt asks how payday lenders work.
-Dave tells Matt they're scum and explains the exorbitant interest rates they charge.Show Transcript
+Dave tells Matt they're scum and explains the exorbitant interest rates they charge.Hide Transcript

 QUESTION: Matt on Twitter asks how payday lenders work.
 Dave tells Matt they’re scum and explains the exorbitant interest rates they charge.